npm/jobs/2018/q3/sr-service-reliability-engineer.md

 ### Where we can hire

 Our headquarters are in Oakland, California.
-The services team has members in across the US, the UK, and Poland.
+The services team is hiring worldwide remote humans.
+We can best support you if you can overlap with US timezones.
+We currently have members located across the US, the UK, and Poland.
 If you have experience working remotely, so do we.
 We cannot currently sponsor new work visas other than TN-1s, but we can transfer existing H-1Bs.